Focus on Foci

 In some cancer patients there is a secondary finding of therapy-resistant hypertension.
 Here too, following treatment of the head foci, the blood pressure generally returns to normal.

 Nevertheless, my own unhappy experience shows that with cancer patients, foci treatment has generally been left to a very late state.
-In the vast majority of the patients I have treated it is quite clear that foci treatment should have been carried out years before - and certainly long before the manifestation of the tumors
+In the vast majority of the patients I have treated it is quite clear that foci treatment should have been carried out years before - and certainly long before the manifestation of the tumours.

 That this was not done is a sad reminder that far too many doctors and dentists fail to recognize a fundamental truism: untreated foci can be linked to the development of cancer.